 - Volunteering in your children’s classrooms or in school activities, as my schedule allows.

 - Being involved in school activities and events to build community and support academic achievement.

 Share the responsibility to improve my academic learning to achieve the state’s challenging standards through the following actions:

-- Making an effort to get enough rest each night.
+- Trying to get enough rest each night.

-- Coming to school/class on time, unless I am sick, and put forth good effort during class/instructional time.
+- Coming to school/class on time unless I am sick.

-- Discussing with my parents/caregivers what I learned in school and giving them, all notes and information sent home from school every day.
+- Discussing with my parents/caregivers what I learned in school and giving them, all notes and information sent home.